Starrcade '93: 10th Anniversary: Event

 The sixth match was between The Boss and Rick Rude for the WCW International World Heavyweight Championship.
 The match started with Rude attacking The Boss until The Boss performed a back body drop and a big boot.
 The Boss attacked Rude outside, and applied the bear hug.
 After several punches, The Boss attempted a leapfrog body guillotine.
 Rude avoided it, and pinned The Boss with a sunset flip to win the match, and retain the title.

 The seventh match was between The Nasty Boys (Brian Knobbs and Jerry Sags) (accompanied by Missy Hyatt) and the team of Sting and Road Warrior Hawk for the WCW World Tag Team Championship.
 Sting and Hawk had the early advantage, and targeted the left arm of Knobs.
 After Hawk missed a turnbuckle thrust in the corner, he fell outside, and was attacked by The Nasty Boys.
 They had the advantage until Hawk performed a clothesline to both, and tagged in Sting.
 Sting attacked them both, and attempted a splash to Knobs, but Knobs raised his knees.
 The Nasty Boys then dominated Sting, and repeatedly applied the abdominal stretch.
 This continued until Hawk came in, and attacked both with Sting.
 They performed a Doomsday Device on Knobs, and Sting attempted to pin him, but Hyatt interfered.
 Sting and Hawk won the match by disqualification, and The Nasty Boys retained the title.

-The main event was between Vader (accompanied by Harley Race) and Ric Flair for the WCW World Heavyweight Championship.
+The main event was between Big Van Vader (accompanied by Harley Race) and Ric Flair for the WCW World Heavyweight Championship.
 Flair would have to retire from professional wrestling if he lost.
 The match started with Vader having the advantage with attacks.
 After Vader performed a gorilla press slam, Flair rolled outside the ring, and Vader performed a gorilla press drop onto the guard rail.
 Vader then missed an attack, and ran into the guard rail.
 Flair fought back, and sent Vader into the ringpost.
 Race then attacked Flair, and Vader regained the advantage.
 Vader dominated Flair, performing a superplex and a body avalanche.
 Flair fought back, and sent Vader's left leg into the ringpost.
 Flair attacked the leg with a chair, and continued to target the leg.
 After Vader missed a corner slingshot splash, Flair applied the figure four leglock.
 Vader reached the ropes, and fought back, but missed a moonsault.
 Flair attempted to pin Vader while Race climbed the turnbuckle Vader jumped from.
 Race attempted a diving headbutt to break up the pin, but Vader powered Flair off of him to kick out just as Race jumped and as a result the champion took the diving headbutt from his manager.
 After referee Randy Anderson threw Race out of the ring, Flair hit a running forearm smash on Vader then proceeded to chop the champion repeatedly.
 Flair then attempted another running maneuver only to be met with a bell clap from Vader.
 Flair then grabbed Vader's left leg, causing him to trip and fall, and pinned him with a roll-up to win the match and the title.